FyraLabs-Graveyard/wiki-old/guide.md

 This is analogous to running a `.exe` file for Windows or a `.dmg` file for OS X.

+> Ultramarine Linux is a RPM-Based distribution, meaning you can run`.rpm` files.
+Generally, everything based on Debian (or rather Ubuntu) is Deb-Based, meaning they run `.deb` programs.
+Do not run `.deb` packages in Ultramarine Linux.
+{.is-info}

 Various ways to install a specific program are discussed further below.

 The most common way to install programs on Linux is by using your **package manager**.